openstack-archive/dragonflow/doc/source/specs/allowed_address_pairs.rst

 we only support this situation in Dragonflow as the first step.

-In Dragonflow, we propose to support both the first "broadcast way" and the latter "detectation way", and add an option in the configuration for users to choose one of them.
+In Dragonflow, we propose to support both the first "broadcast way" and the latter "detection way", and add an option in the configuration for users to choose one of them.

 ARP Responder